NanoComp/meep/doc/docs/Python_User_Interface.md

 **`display_forces(forces...)`**
 —
 Given a number of force objects, this displays a comma-separated table of frequencies and force spectra, prefixed by "force1:" or similar (where the number is incremented after each run).
-All of the forces should be for the same `fcen`/`df`/`nfreq`.
+All of the forces should be for the same `fcen`/`df`/`nfreq` or `freq`.
 The first column are the frequencies, and subsequent columns are the force spectra.

 You might have to do something lower-level if you have multiple force regions corresponding to *different* frequency ranges, or have other special needs. `display_forces(f1, f2, f3)` is actually equivalent to `meep.display_csv("force", meep.get_force_freqs(f1), meep.get_forces(f1), meep.get_forces(f2), meep.get_forces(f3))`, where `display_csv` takes a bunch of lists of numbers and prints them as a comma-separated table; this involves calling two lower-level functions: